Pope Pius XII and the Holocaust: Christmas 1942 address

+The Christmas address was also a topic of discussion when Pius held his annual New Year's audience with Polish ambassador to the Vatican Kazimierz Papée, who wrote afterwards,The pope is now convinced that he clearly and strongly, albeit generically, condemned German crimes in occupied countries.
+There lies the source of difficulties....
+Pius XII... due to his sensitive and delicate nature, the character of his studies and a certain one-sidedness of his career - exclusively diplomatic and far from [real] life - cannot speak a different language and passes by the realities of our time, not realizing how little an average Catholic can understand and remember from his enunciations, isolated from facts, complex and carefully polished.

 1943

 Ad maiora mala vitanda

 On 30 April 1943, Pius wrote to Bishop Von Preysing of Berlin to say: "We give to the pastors who are working on the local level the duty of determining if and to what degree the danger of reprisals and of various forms of oppression occasioned by episcopal declarations ... ad maiora mala vitanda (to avoid worse) ... seem to advise caution.
 Here lies one of the reasons, why We impose self-restraint on Ourselves in our speeches; the experience, that we made in 1942 with papal addresses, which We authorized to be forwarded to the Believers, justifies our opinion, as far as We see. ...
 The Holy See has done whatever was in its power, with charitable, financial and moral assistance.
 To say nothing of the substantial sums which we spent in American money for the fares of immigrants."

-News from Father Scavizzi
+Communication from Father Scavizzi

 In the spring of 1943 Pirro Scavizzi, an Italian priest, told Pius that the murder of the Jews was "now total", even the elderly and infants were being destroyed "without mercy".
 Pius is reported to have broken down and wept uncontrollably.

 Pius said to Father Scavizzi, "I have often considered excommunication, to castigate in the eyes of the entire world the fearful crime of genocide.
 But after much praying and many tears, I realize that my condemnation would not only fail to help the Jews, it might even worsen their situation ...
 No doubt a protest would gain me the praise and respect of the civilized world, but it would have submitted the poor Jews to an even worse persecution."